worldbank/GEEST/README.md

 **Combine score and population classifications**

 8. Navigate to and select the "Level of Enablement" output raster file produced in **step 2**.
-This file path will be automatically populated if **step 2** what executed in the same work session.
+This file path will be automatically populated if **step 2** was executed in the same work session.

 9. Navigate to and select the "Relative Population Count" output raster file produced in **step 6**.
-This file path will be automatically populated if **step 6** what executed in the same work session.
+This file path will be automatically populated if **step 6** was executed in the same work session.

 10. Click the "Combine Classification" button to run the algorithm combining the "Level of Enablement" and "Relative Population Count" raster layers.